 As you can see, Partition Actions can be quite useful but the merits of the case lie in the details.
 A proper Partition Action requires meticulous effort in order to be time efficient, cost efficient, and ultimately successful.
-Jordan + Pascale, P.L. has comprehensive experience in all levels of Partition Actions, as well as all other facets of Real Estate Law.
+ESQ.title has comprehensive experience in all levels of Partition Actions, as well as all other facets of Real Estate Law.
 We are a full-service law firm, capable of handling complex litigation and transactional Real Estate matters, with the knowledge and experience to pursue our clients’ goals quickly and successfully.
-If you have a question about Partition Actions, Land Trusts, or any other Real Estate matters, please contact Jordan + Pascale, P.L. at (305) 501-2836 or via our website schedule a consultation today.
+If you have a question about Partition Actions, Land Trusts, or any other Real Estate matters, please contact ESQ.title at (305) 501-2836 or via our website schedule a consultation today.

 Put our experience to work for you!